-Corriente currently holds 23 concessions in Ecuador, including the Mirador Project and Panantza-San Carlos concession blocks.
-Prior to the Mining Law coming into effect, 5 concessions considered to be immaterial and unrelated to our Mirador and Panantza-San Carlos Projects were revoked by the MMP under the terms of the Mandate.
-According to the MMP notices, these revocation notices were issued because Environmental Impact Assessments for these concessions had not been approved by or related public consultations held prior to the April 18, 2008 implementation of the Mandate.
-The company plans to appeal these notices.
+Corriente currently holds 24 concessions in Ecuador, including the Mirador Project and Panantza-San Carlos concession blocks.
+Prior to the Mining Law coming into effect, 5 early exploration-stage concessions considered to be immaterial and unrelated to our Mirador and Panantza-San Carlos Projects were revoked by the MNNR under the terms of the Mandate which was enacted on April 18, 2008.
+According to the MNNR, these revocation notices were issued because Environmental Impact Assessments ("EIA") for these concessions had not been approved or related public consultations not held prior to the April 18, 2008 implementation of the Mandate.
+The company plans to appeal the revocation of these concessions, and under current Ecuador law has 3 years to do so.